hanish600/My-Badges-Certs/README.md

-# This contains webpages to show my current skills
+# This contains webpages and my udemy work to show my current skills